Element panel

 3. 3

-Events: Define workflows triggered by user interactions with the element
+Events: Create workflows triggered by user interactions on the element

-Use the CSS editor to configure styles with CSS code
+Use the CSS editor to configure styles using standard CSS code

-Style variables provide a way to store and reuse values throughout your styles.
+CSS variables provide a way to store and reuse style values throughout your project in the style panel.

-• Create and manage CSS style variables that can be referenced in your styles
+• Create and manage CSS variables that can be referenced in your styles

-• Set up CSS style variables in the formula editor to create dynamic, conditional styles
+• Set up CSS variables in the formula editor to create dynamic, conditional styles

 • Define the type, name and set a unit if needed (e.g. px)

-• These style variables are available for use in CSS properties
+• All CSS variables are available for use in CSS properties in the style panel

 Style